lucian-12/solr-course/README.md

 # Learn Apache Solr 8

-This is a companion repository for my Kafka Streams course on Udemy
+This is a companion repository for my Solr course on Udemy

 ![GitHub Logo](/thumbnail_180.jpg)